 Send a letter or email to STRS Ohio with the following information:

-Service credit is calculated based upon the number of days or hours worked.
+Service credit is calculated based on the number of days or hours worked.
 For each day coached, credit should be granted for that day.
-Therefore, a record of the days or hours worked must be kept so that proper credit can be reported.
+Therefore, a record of the days or hours worked must be kept so proper credit can be reported.

 Any portion of a day spent teaching is considered a day for service credit purposes.
 Therefore, if a member works one hour, four hours or eight hours, a day of credit should be granted.